How am I spending my time?

 - Don't just say hello.

-- Where relevant, communicate widely (e.g. Slack channels/email distros, not DMs) so others can learn from our conversation later.
+- Prefer to communicate widely (e.g. Slack channels/email distros, not DMs) so others can learn from our conversation later.

-- If you're asking me for a review, see my review guide.
+- If you're asking me to review something, see my review guide.

 From me to you:

-- I try to triage comms within 48 hours, and respond within 1 week.
+- I try to triage comms within 72 hours, and respond within 1 week.
 Slower when I'm extra busy.
-I don't usually send acknowledgement messages.
+I don't usually send acknowledgement messages unless asked.

 - Assume misunderstanding, not malice.
 In particular:

-- If you think I'm going in the wrong direction, tell me early.
+- If I'm going in the wrong direction, tell me early.

-- I will send you asynchronous communications for non-blocking issues while sitting next to you, unless you ask me not to.
+- I will send you asynchronous communications while sitting next to you, unless you ask me not to.
 This is to avoid interrupting you, and so that you can instead address comments at a time that is convenient to you.

 - 👀 is 'looking', ✅ is 'done', 👍 is 'acknowledged' (not meant passive aggressively), ➕ is 'agreed', 🙌 or 🎉 is 'yay'